National Guard could be armed at border — but troops banned from enforcing laws

 Mr. Brown faced severe criticism at home after he said last week he would be willing to offer some 400 National Guard troops to President Trump’s border surge, under strict conditions.
 Immigrant-rights advocates said he should have refused to offer any assistance.

-The governor appears to have heard the criticism.
+The governor appears to have heeded the criticism in curtailing his offer.

-Texas, Arizona and New Mexico, though, have embraced Mr. Trump’s call.
+Texas, Arizona and New Mexico, though, have embraced Mr. Trump’s request, with Republican governors in those states even holding high-profile send-off ceremonies for their troops.

-Officials said they are planning for a mission that would include some 2,000 troops in total.
+“Texas has stepped up to answer the call,” Gov. Greg Abbott said as he reviewed his troops last week.

+Mr. Trump’s deployment, dubbed Operation Guardian Support, is still coming together, and there is no cost estimate yet.
+But officials said they’re planning for about 2,000 troops total.

 And they insisted they won’t make the same mistakes as previous deployments such as Operation Jump Start during the Bush administration, when guard troops were deployed for construction and other forward activities — but were unarmed and had to be protected by Border Patrol agents.